seed-run/homepage/_docs/issues-and-alerts.md

 ![Issues Slack alert](/assets/docs/issues-and-alerts/issues-slack-alert.jpg)
 *Issues Slack alert*

 Note that, you will not be notified again by the same Issue (groups of similar errors) in 30 minutes.
+And for emails, you won't receive more than one in a 10 minute span.

 ### Ignoring or Resolving Issues